megazazik/validate/README.md

 ## Errors of all rules instead of first error

 By default the `validate` function returns the first error for each property.
-In this example the `minLenght` rule will not be checked if the `required` rule returns `true`.
+In this example the `minLength` rule will not be checked if the `required` rule returns `true`.

 ```js
 import { init } from '@megazazik/validate';